EST Contest for SchoolsThe Sun at a glance

 - Capacity of the composition to provoke sensations and suggest scientific reflections.
 The infographic allows us to broaden our reflection on the proposed theme, serving as a starting point for new ways of approaching it, and contributing new aesthetic values.

-The teacher leading the student team must register before October 30, 2021 to participate in the contest.
+The teacher leading the student team must register before November 12, 2021 (extended from October 30, 2021) to participate in the contest.
 There is no fee to enter the contest.